 Bernie Barber is the original owner and builder of the facility.
 He has intimate knowledge of every aspect of the building and its operations.
 He is an experienced butcher and former slaughterhouse inspector with the Government of Ontario.
 He now works with FCA as a butcher, consultant and mentor.

 Services offered include slaughter, custom cutting and wrapping.
 Vacuum packaging, weighing and labeling equipment are available.
-Sausages, curing and smoking are also offered.
+Sausages, curing and smoking are also offered by Brother’s Meat Shop in Kingston.

 See price list for details.